garryya/routemsgsrv/README.md

 # routemsgsrv

 The message routing problem reminds a wellknown change-making one which can be solved using various dynamic programming or greedy methods.
-Currently the greedy method is implemented only.
+Currently the **greedy** and improved **greedy2** methods are implemented.
+The greedy method may fail to give an optimal solution and it's complexity is O(N) where N is number of recipients.

 The REST server is running on AWS micro instance and can be tested by running the following tests:

 ```
 ./routemsgsrv_mantest.py --server-ip=54.158.140.192 --path=greedy
+./routemsgsrv_mantest.py --server-ip=54.158.140.192 --path=greedy2
 ```

 or using CURL:
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"message": "SendHub Rocks", "recipients": ["111-111-1111"]}' http://54.158.140.192:8080/greedy
+curl -X POST -H "Content-Type: application/json" -d '{"message": "SendHub Rocks", "recipients": ["111-111-1111"]}' http://54.158.140.192:8080/greedy2
 ```

 or unit test: